 What is the closing date for applications?

-All applications should be submitted by 31st January 2017.
-Applications for this year's Graduate Development Programme are therefore now closed.
+All applications should be submitted by 7th January 2018.
+Applications for 2018 Graduate Development Programme will open 10th October 2017.

 Who do I contact if I have a query?